Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag-event-info.md

 ## Workflow Timeline

-### Scheduling a Talk
+### Scheduling a Brownbag

-#### Brownbag Talk Request Is Submitted
+#### Brownbag Session Request Is Submitted

 - [ ] **KICK-OFF ACTION:** The Speaker fills out a Brownbag request form.
 - [ ] A message of confirmation of submission is automatically sent to the Speaker.
-  - It informs the Speaker that their request was sent and they should receive a response within 3(?) business days.
+  - It informs the Speaker that their request was sent and they should receive a response within 3 business days.

-#### Brownbag Talk Request Is Received
+#### Brownbag Session Request Is Received

-- [ ] 1.
-The LC receives the form submission.
+- [ ] The LC and DW receive the form submission.
+- [ ] The DW opens up a PR using the Brownbag Session Pull Request template.

+##### Scheduling Workflow

-- [ ] 2.
-The LC checks the calendar for availability in order of the Speaker's preferred dates.
+1. The LC checks the calendar for availability in order of the Speaker's preferred dates.

-  - a.
+   a.
 If any of the Speaker's suggested time slots are available, continue to next step.
-  - b.
+   b.
 If none of the Speaker's suggested time slots are available, the LC reaches out to the Speaker to ask for additional time slot options or to postpone the Brownbag until a later date:

-    [LINK NEW TIME SLOTS EMAIL TEMPLATE]
+   [LINK NEW TIME SLOTS EMAIL TEMPLATE] <!-- TODO -->

-    Go back to Step 2.
+   Go back to Step 1.
 Iterate until the Speaker submits a time slot that's listed as available on the calendar.

-- [ ] 3.
-The LC confirms availability of a leadership team member to act as the Host.
+2. The LC confirms availability of a leadership team member to act as the Host.
-- [ ] 4.
-The LC confirms availability of an Moderator.
+3. The LC confirms availability of an Moderator.

-  - a.
+   a.
 If one of the Speaker's suggested time slots has been agreed on by both the Host and Moderator, the LC sends a follow-up email to the Speaker:

-    [LINK EMAIL FOLLOW-UP TEMPLATE]
+   [LINK EMAIL FOLLOW-UP TEMPLATE] <!-- TODO -->

-  - b.
+   b.
 If none of the Speaker's suggested time slots work for the Host and/or Moderator, the LC reaches out to the Speaker to ask for additional time slot options or to postpone the Brownbag until a later date:

-    [LINK NEW TIME SLOTS EMAIL TEMPLATE]
+   [LINK NEW TIME SLOTS EMAIL TEMPLATE] <!-- TODO -->

-    Go back to Step 2.
+   Go back to Step 1.
 Iterate these steps until a time slot is agreed upon.

-- [ ] 5.
-The LC adds the Brownbag to the Virtual Coffee calendar.
+4. The LC adds the Brownbag to the Virtual Coffee calendar.

+The DW adds the information the Speaker submitted via the Brownbag form to the PR and adjusts instructions throughout for roles depending on recording and privacy settings.

+### Brownbag Session Info & Options

+In the case of multiple choice selections, delete the options which are selected and check the parent to signify that the task is complete.

+#### Session Info

+- [ ] Title:
+- [ ] Description:
+- [ ] Date:
+- [ ] Format:
+  - Q&A/AMA
+  - Conference
+  - Collaborative
+  - Series

+#### Recording Options

+- [ ] To be recorded?
+  - Yes
+  - No
+- [ ] YouTube privacy/visibility setting:
+  - Published publicly
+  - Published as unlisted
+  - Published privately
+- [ ] Display setting:
+  - [ ] While sharing your screen:
+    - Zoom's "Shared screen with active speaker view" which displays the screenshare and a thumbnail of the current speaker in the top right corner of the screen.
+    - Zoom's "Shared screen without active speaker or gallery view" which only displays the screenshare.
+  - [ ] While not sharing your screen:
+    - Zoom's "Active speaker view" which highlights the participant who is currently speaking and displays other participants in thumbnail views.
+    - Zoom's "Gallery view" which displays all participants in a grid pattern in windows of equal size.

+#### Speaker Info

+- [ ] Speaker name:
+- [ ] Speaker headshot:
+- [ ] Speaker bio:
+- [ ] Speaker contact info:
+  - [ ] Email address:
+  - [ ] Website:
+  - [ ] LinkedIn:
+  - [ ] GitHub:
+  - [ ] Twitter:
+  - [ ] Other:

+#### Logistics

+- [ ] Slides?
+  - Yes
+  - No
+- [ ] Demonstration? (i.e. live coding, software, tool, etc.)
+  - Yes
+  - No
+- [ ] Handling participant questions:
+  - Feel free to interrupt me with questions at any time!
+  - I will build breaks into my talk to pause for questions.
+  - Please have everyone hold their questions until the end of the talk.

 ### Pre-Brownbag Timeline